Photinus: Life

 Ambrosiaster, in the next generation, probably referred to this letter when he commented that Photinus 'because he did not regard Christ as God on the grounds that he was born, he appears wise to the worldly.'

-According to Jerome, Emperor Valentinian I (364-375) exiled Photinus again.
+According to Jerome, Emperor Valentinian I (364–375) exiled Photinus again.
 In about 365, a letter from Liberius, bishop of Rome, to several Macedonian bishops mentions a bishop called Photinus among the latter.
 It is unlikely that this refers to Photinus, bishop of Sirmium, whose see was located in Pannonia) and not Macedonia.

 After being exiled by Valentinian, Photinus settled in his native Galatia and his doctrines, Photinianism, died in the West.
-By the time of Augustine, a "Photinian" was anyone who believed Christ was a mere man.
+By the time of Augustine, a "Photinian" was anyone who believed Christ was merely a man.